rcronin/metabase-iseries-driver/README.md

 # Metabase Driver: DB2

+Works with DB2 9.7 for LUW with no use of DB2_COMPATIBILITY_VECTOR and no DB2_DEFERRED_PREPARE_SEMANTICS.

 ###  Running Metabase application with DB2 driver plugin
 First download Metabase Jar File [here](https://metabase.com/start/other.html)  and run
 ```bash